toji/webxr-scene-optimization/README.md

 That was such a huge boost in the performance of our scene, you may wonder why it's not a standard part of model building to smoosh all your meshes into one big triangle ball all the time.
 But, as it turns out, there's a bunch of good reasons why you may want to leave meshes separated, even when they share the same material.

 First and foremost is if you're still editing the scene.
 Merged meshes are great for rendering but a major pain for mesh placement.
 For example, if, after merging, we try to move just one of the rocks on the island we'll find that almost every other rock on the island now wants to move at the same time.
 We can still move single features if we're willing to go into "Edit Mode" and select all the faces individually (a time consuming task), but it's much easier to change the layout when everything is still separate.
 As such the mesh merging should usually be done as a last step, and it's a good idea to keep an un-merged copy of the asset around in case you need to edit it later.
-There tends to be a natural tension between what's good for the artist when their building a scene and what's good for realtime rendering, and this is definitely one of those cases.

 For mostly the same reasons, if you have individual meshes that you want to move around at runtime, you should leave them separate as well.
 For instance: There's various birds around the island, and if I wanted to have them fly around on some preset path it's easiest to leave them separate so I can either keyframe the animation in Blender or do it programatically in my page script.